Kazimierz, Opole Voivodeship

-Kazimierz (/pl/, Kasimir) is a village in the administrative district of Gmina Głogówek, within Prudnik County, Opole Voivodeship, in south-western Poland.
-It is situated in the historical region of Prudnik Land.
+Kazimierz (/pl/, Kasimir) is a village in the administrative district of Gmina Głogówek, within Prudnik County, Opole Voivodeship, in southern Poland.
+It is situated in the historical region of Prudnik Land in Upper Silesia.

 As of 31 December 2021, the village's population numbered 329 inhabitants.

 Geography

 The village is located in the southern part of Opole Voivodeship, close to the Czech Republic–Poland border.
 It is situated in the historical Prudnik Land region, as well as in Upper Silesia.
 It lies in the Silesian Lowlands, in the valley of Stradunia river.

 Integral parts

 According to the National Register of Geographical Names for 2025, the village of Kazimierz had 2 integral parts, divided into: